FelixChab/prog-mobile-ynov/README.md

 - This project has not been tested on an IOS phone yet.
 - It doesn't works on browser because of the audio capture package we use
 - expo go is not compatible, you should use [development builds](https://docs.expo.dev/develop/development-builds/introduction/)
-- To register a new account you must failed intentionally to connect to an account first
+- To register a new account you must failed intentionally to log in to an account first